-The Jonas Project works with Veteran Entrepreneurs on their quest to become tomorrow’s high-impact business leaders.
+The Jonas Project works with Veteran Entrepreneurs on their quest to become business owners.
 Once accepted into The Jonas Project, Veterans are provided with a number of critical resources for the first two years of their business launch.

 We have assembled a powerful team of mentors – business leaders, market innovators, and successful Veteran entrepreneurs – that serve as the support backbone for our Veteran Entrepreneurs.
 Our mentors are matched to a Veteran based upon his or her needs and are committed to our Veterans and their success.
 Our mentor network spans the country, and with backgrounds as varied as the veterans themselves, these mentors are postured to provide impactful support, no matter the venture.

 Patriot Dog Training provides basic to advanced dog training, boarding and doggie daycare.
 No two dogs are the same, so training is customized to suite each dog.